 What works well for our customers

 Your company may have unique payment requirements and deciding what payment solution would work best for you depends on several factors.
-For example, banking laws may vary from one country to another in the locations you’re based.
-Or you may have different technology options to help you reconcile and report your expenses, depending on the various functions in your organisation.
+For example, banking laws may vary from one country to another in the locations you're based.
+Or you may have different technology options to help you reconcile and report your expenses, depending on the various functions in your organization.